-Resource and Equipment Requirements - Online courses take place in a web browser-based virtual classroom.
+Resource and Equipment Requirements - West Virginia Junior College online courses take place in a web browser-based virtual classroom.
 Students can access their courses from just about any computer with an internet connection.

 However, there are some minimum requirements that must be met in order to ensure full utilization of online course functions and tools.
 All online students should have their own personal computer that meets the specifications listed below.